Optimization Techniques in Scientific Computing (Part I)

 end

 For a test case with 20 emitting molecules in a 256\(\times\)256 image, this short function does get the job done (see the image below).
-Conduct a brief benchmark on this function yields 13.827 ms (7 allocations: 10.50 MiB).
+Conduct a brief benchmark on this function yields 13.827 ms (7 allocations: 10.50 MiB)

 Optimization ideas

-Now we can begin the process of optimizing image_sim_v1.
+.
 Let’s start with some simple modifications then move on to more involved techniques.

 Follow memory layout